DLC-link/dlc-stacks-loan-contract/README.md

 # DLC Manager Smart Contract

-This smart contract is the interface for creating and closing DLCs via the DLC.Link infrastructure.
+This smart contract is the interface for creating, closing and otherwise managing DLCs via the DLC.Link infrastructure.
 Upon close, this version of the contract automatically fills pricing data for the underlying asset (e.g. BTC price) of the DLC.

-The DLC in this contract only supports a binary payout model, where all the funds locked in the DLC will go to either party A or B depending on whether the final price is above or below the `strike price`.
+The DLC in this contract supports (*coming soon) a binary payout model as well as a numerical payout model, where all the funds locked in the DLC will go to either A or B in the case of a planned contract exit (e.g. loan repayment), or on a more complex payout curve depending on the final price of the underlying asset relative to the given `strike-price` (e.g. for a liquidation process).

 For cases where the DLC does not require market prices of assets, please consider using this simpler version of this contract: [DLC Manager without Price Feeds](https://github.com/DLC-link/dlc-clarity-smart-contract)

 After creating / closing the DLC, you can see your DLC *announcement* and *attestation* on our dashboard by going here and choosing Open DLCs: https://app.dlc.link/